ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 model = LatentDirichletAllocation(n_components=number_of_topics, random_state=0)
 ```
 `model` is our LDA algorithm model object.
-I expect that if you are here then you should be comfortable with Python's object orrientation.
+I expect that if you are here then you should be comfortable with Python's object orientation.
 If not then all you need to know is that the model object hold everything we need.
-It holds parameters like the number of topics that we gave it when we created it; it also holds methods like the fitting method.
+It holds parameters like the number of topics that we gave it when we created it; it also holds methods like the fitting method; once we fit it, it will hold fitted parameters which tell us how important different words are in different topics.
 We will apply this next and feed it our `tf` matrix
 ```Python
 model.fit(tf)
 ```